NEU-DS-4200-F20-Staff/Assignment--D3_Event_Handling/README.md

 1. In `index.html` update the GitHub repo URL with the URL of your repository.
 It is in the span with `id='forkongithub'`.

+## Organization

+Here is an overview of the files and folders we provide for you in your repo.

+### Root Files
+* `README.md` is this explanatory file for the repo.

+* `index.html` contains the main website content.

+* `style.css` contains the CSS.

+* `LICENCE` is the source code license for the template.
+You can add your name or leave it as is.

+### Folders
+Each folder has an explanatory `README.md` file.

+* `favicons` contains the favicons for the web page.
+You shouldn't change anything here.

+* `.github` contains [GitHub Actions](https://github.com/features/actions) ([docs](https://docs.github.com/en/actions)) which will automatically validate your HTML, CSS, and hyperlinks when you push (see the [**validation last step** below](#validated)). **Do not edit files here** except to create new `.yml` files for any additional actions you choose to add (you are not required to make any).

+* `img` contains a descriptive image for the `README.md`.

+* `js` will contain all JavaScript files you write.
+E.g.,

+  * `main.js` is the js code that you will have to fill in.

+* `lib` will contain any JavaScript library you use.
+It currently includes D3.
+To ensure long-term survivability, **use the included D3 here rather than linking to [d3js.org](https://d3js.org) or some other CDN.** Likewise, put your other libraries here rather than loading them from elsewhere.

 ## Implement Custom Click Event

 `js/main.js` creates an svg inside the `div` with id `#vis1` and draws a square and a circle for you.